 Please refer to the website for a listing of approved evaluation services at http://prospective.westernu.edu/pharmacy-pharmd/foreign.

 Reference letters should be solicited from people who know you well, but that are not related to you.
 Examples of appropriate reference would include professors, academic advisors, mentors, employers, teaching assistants.

 The interviews are informal in nature.
 A wide variety of topics related to the profession as well as those of general interest may be discussed.
 Areas of communication skills, motivation, critical thinking and general knowledge are evaluated by the interview panel.
 The average interview is approximately 30 minutes in duration.
-The interview panel may be comprised of the following: admissions committee member, faculty member, Pharmacist and/or current student/alumni of Western University.
+The interview panel may be comprised of the following: admissions committee member, faculty member, Pharmacist and/or current student/alumni of Western University of Health Sciences.
 Interviewees will also be asked to write an essay on topics will be general in nature, not necessarily pharmacy related.